microsoft/vcpkg-tool/README.md

 # Telemetry

-vcpkg collects usage data in order to help us improve your experience.
+Vcpkg collects usage data in order to help us improve your experience.
 The data collected by Microsoft is anonymous.
-You can opt-out of telemetry by re-running the bootstrap-vcpkg script with -disableMetrics, passing --disable-metrics to vcpkg on the command line, or by setting the VCPKG_DISABLE_METRICS environment variable.
+You can opt-out of telemetry by re-running the bootstrap-vcpkg script with -disableMetrics, passing --disable-metrics to Vcpkg on the command line, or by setting the VCPKG_DISABLE_METRICS environment variable.

-Read more about vcpkg telemetry at https://learn.microsoft.com/vcpkg/about/privacy in the main repository
+Read more about Vcpkg telemetry at https://learn.microsoft.com/vcpkg/about/privacy in the main repository